GSA/digitalgov.gov/content/guide/performance/utilize-caching.md

 type: guide
 guide: performance
 guidenav: performance
-summary: ''
+summary: 'How to utilize caching to improve the performance of your website.'
 weight: 5
-deck: 'Reducing the number of times your application requests and processes resources will improve your load time and reduce network data usage.'
+deck: 'Reducing the number of times your application requests and processes resources will improve your load time and reduce network data usage'
 ---

 You can do this in two ways: local caching or minimizing the use of external scripts and objects.